-This file is sourced by scripts that work on edge servers.
+The /p4/common/bin/edge_vars file is sourced by scripts that work on edge servers.

 It sets the correct list db. files that are edge-specific in the federated architecture.
-This version is dependent on the version of p4d in use.
+This version is dependent on the version of p4d in use; this script accounts for the P4D version.